 board of TRUSTEES

 The board of trustees is the governing body of Mountain Village Charter School.
 Volunteers who sit on the board are responsible for overseeing the school’s mission, strategy, and goals.
-The board meets on the 3rd Tuesday of every month in the school at 5:15pm.
+The board meets on the 3rd Tuesday of every month in the school at 5:15pm; as of September, it will meet on the 3rd Thursday of every month.
 Visitors are welcome.
 Please join us in the Upper El Brook Trout classroom.

 board meeting dates 2019